Volkswagen Golf GTE Review 2025: Price, specs & boot space

 Now into its second generation, the Volkswagen Golf GTE aims to blend hot hatchback performance with the level of efficiency and fuel economy that a plug-in hybrid can deliver.
 Put this in the context of using the Volkswagen Golf as a base, and it creates quite the combination.
 The package is very similar to rival options, such as the larger (and cheaper) Skoda Octavia vRS iV or the Cupra Leon eHybrid, though.

-The Golf GTE boasts impressive fuel economy figures of up to 235.4mpg, and comes with very low running costs as a result.
-Company car drivers in particular will be fans, thanks to a 12 percent Benefit-in-Kind tax rating.
+The Golf GTE boasts impressive fuel economy figures of nearly 800mpg, and comes with very low running costs as a result.
+Company car drivers in particular will be fans, thanks to a very low 6 percent Benefit-in-Kind tax rating.

 Is the Volkswagen Golf GTE perfect?
 Not quite.
 The lithium-ion batteries for the hybrid powertrain eat into boot capacity, and some will find the GTE isn’t as engaging as they demand from a hot hatchback.
 Blame the extra weight of those batteries.